MSCs-Stem-Cell-Therapy-Inclusion-Body-Myositis

 Stem Cell Therapy for Inclusion Body Myositis – Autoimmune IBM

-Inclusion Body Myositis (IBM) is a very rare and progressive muscle disorder & autoimmune myopathy affecting men and women, usually over 45 years old.
+Inclusion Body Myositis (IBM) is a sporadic and progressive muscle disorder & autoimmune myopathy affecting men and women, usually over 45 years old.
 This condition involves the gradual weakening and wasting of muscles in the legs and arms, leading to difficulty performing everyday tasks like walking, lifting, and gripping.
-IBM can be both sporadic or familial (genetic causes) [1].
+IBM can be sporadic or familial (genetic causes) [1].

 degenerative-muscle-disease-inclusion-body-myositis

 Genetic inclusion-body myopathy can be inherited in either a recessive or dominant pattern.
 Dominant IBM genetic disorders require only one genetic flaw to show themselves.
-Recessive IBM disorders however require that both parents pass on a flaw in the same gene before their offspring can show signs of the disease.
-Unfortunately there is no cure for Genetic IBM but researchers hope gene therapies will eventually be able to cure the disease.
-For patients with Sporadic inclusion body myositis (sIBM) Currently early diagnosis and proper management are the best options for patients and can help slow down the progression of the disease and improve the quality of life for those affected [2].
+Recessive IBM disorders, however, require that both parents pass on a flaw in the same gene before their offspring can show signs of the disease.
+Unfortunately, there is no cure for Genetic IBM, but researchers hope gene therapies will eventually be able to cure the disease.
+For patients with Sporadic inclusion body myositis (sIBM), Currently, early diagnosis and proper management are the best options for patients.
+They can help slow down the progression of the disease and improve the quality of life for those affected [2].

 Recognizing the symptoms of IBM can be challenging, as they typically develop slowly over time and can mimic other muscle disorders.
 Some common signs of IBM include: